-Outside of his work with the Government of the District of Columbia, Mr. Realiza is also the Co-Executive Director of the Mid Atlantic Foundation for Asian Artists, Inc. (MAFFAA), a regional based arts foundation aimed at the acquisition, presentation, and preservation of Asian and Asian-American arts and culture in the United States.
-He leads in the conceptualization and production of several high-level programs and deliverables, including the foundation’s monthly newsletter concurrently serving as Editor-in-Chief.
+Outside of his work with the DC Government, Mr. Realiza is also the Co-Executive Director of the Mid Atlantic Foundation for Asian Artists, Inc. (MAFFAA), a regional based arts foundation aimed at the presentation and preservation of Asian and Asian-American arts and culture in the United States.
+He leads in the production of several high-level programs and deliverables, including the foundation’s monthly newsletter concurrently serving as Editor-in-Chief.

-Prior to these experiences, Mr. Realiza also held posts at various federal government agencies including the Federal Deposit Insurance Corporation (FDIC) and the U.S. Department of Treasury in the areas of program coordination and human resources management.
+Prior to these experiences, Mr. Realiza has also held posts at various federal government agencies including the Federal Deposit Insurance Corporation (FDIC) and the U.S. Department of Treasury in the areas of program coordination and human resources management.